-During his seventeen years as senior editor for Look Magazine, he covered the Civil Rights Movement, politics, foreign affairs and social change, while winning an unprecedented number of national awards for education writing.
-Later, he produced annual Ultimate Fitness sections for Esquire as well as numerous articles on a wide variety of subjects in such magazines as Esquire, Harper's, The Atlantic, New York, Saturday Review and The Nation.
+During his seventeen years as senior editor for Look Magazine, George covered the Civil Rights Movement, politics, foreign affairs and social change, while winning an unprecedented number of national awards for education writing.
+Driven by the belief that all of us have untapped potential to be our best selves, George became even more involved in the Human Potential Movement as vice president, and then president, of Esalen Institute.